Batman in amusement parks: Batman: The Dark Knight

 Batman: The Dark Knight is a steel floorless roller coaster at Six Flags New England.
 It opened in 2002, and was the first DC Comics themed attraction at the park after it was acquired by Six Flags in 1998.
 After The Dark Knight Coaster was announced for the 2009 season, its name was temporarily changed to "Batman: The Ride" but was then reverted to its former name after being cancelled due to building restrictions.

 The Dark Knight Coaster

 The Dark Knight Coaster is an enclosed Wild mouse roller coaster based on the film The Dark Knight.
-In the ride, guests board a Gotham City Rail subway car and are chased by The Joker before being saved by Batman.
+In the ride, guests board a Gotham City Rail subway car and are chased by the Joker before being saved by Batman.
 It opened at Six Flags Great Adventure and Six Flags Great America in 2008, and at Six Flags Mexico in 2009.
-Six Flags New England was also scheduled to open the ride in 2009, but it was cancelled due to building restrictions and placed in storage.
+Six Flags New England was also scheduled to open the ride in 2009, but was cancelled due to building restrictions and placed in storage.
 In 2011, the ride was finally built as Gotham City Gauntlet: Escape from Arkham Asylum.

 Batman: The Ride (S&S Free Spin)

 Batman: The Ride (not to be confused with the B&M version) is a 4D Free Spin roller coaster at Six Flags Fiesta Texas.
-A clone of the ride will open at Six Flags Discovery Kingdom in 2019.
+A clone of the ride opened at Six Flags Discovery Kingdom in 2019.